 There was no suggestion in any of the reporting that he was a foxhunter or hunt supporter, so what was Jolyon Maugham thinking?
 He most likely wasn’t.
 Hunting and shooting proponents have long repeated the mantra that foxes are ‘vermin’ and can be treated badly with little come-back.
 The problem for Jolyon Maugham of course is that rhetoric like that has fallen out of favour.
 We are better informed now.
 Most of us anyway.

 Bang on cue pro-hunt supporters rode to Mr Maugham’s ‘rescue’.
 It’s just a fox, they shrieked.
 It would have been, however, far better for them to have just left well alone.
 Dismissing a largely pro-wildlife nation as a bunch of snowflakes probably had even the most hardened pro-hunt lobbyists sighing dejectedly into their post-Christmas sherries.

 But there was, inevitably given the ratcheted-up tensions, more to come.

-Landing with a flat-footed thud on the ‘vermin’ bandwagon, David Stubley of Prestwick, decided to write a letter to his local paper saying that though he “had never hunted” he understood “the necessity of it in controlling vermin efficiently” and that the “campaign against foxhunting is motivated by a long-outdated class war, not animal welfare“.
-It’s extraordinary that hunt lobbyists continue to use such asinine and ill-informed arguments, especially when it’s all too easy to counter that by breaking the law, attacking people, and using dead animals as weapons, hunts and their supporters routinely display a breathtaking lack of any class at all.
+Landing with a flat-footed thud on the ‘vermin’ bandwagon, a David Stubley of Prestwick, decided to write a letter to his local paper saying that though he “had never hunted” he understood “the necessity of it in controlling vermin efficiently” and that the “campaign against foxhunting is motivated by a long-outdated class war, not animal welfare“.
+It’s extraordinary that hunt lobbyists continue to reach for such asinine and ill-informed arguments, especially when it’s all too easy to counter that by breaking the law, attacking people, and using dead animals as weapons, hunts and their supporters routinely display a breathtaking lack of any class at all.